 It may take you some time to practice its proper use, but it provides definite ease and fun and life-saving feature once you can already figure out the trick.
-Some users observed that it could not function well after several tries and usage.
 It also serves as a great teaching tool with its designed function for scouting students.

 Zebra Loop Handle Pot

-- Made of corrosion-resistant stainless steel that can be cleaned easily, almost indestructible and highly resistant to animals
+Specific features: Made of corrosion-resistant stainless steel that can be cleaned easily, almost indestructible and highly resistant to animals, available in three sizes

-Description: Zebra Loop Handle Pot is a portable cookware set that is best for outdoorsmen.
-The internal dish of this pot is heralded by most of its users for uniqueness, which allows you to cook or steam inside the main pot or can be used as a plate after cooking.
+The Zebra Loop Handle Pot is a portable cookware set that is best suited for outdoorsmen.
+The internal dish of this pot, is definitely unique, allowing you to cook or steam inside the main pot or use it as a plate after cooking.